zamp/vid2vid/README.md

 ### IMPORTANT

-Modify comfyui/web/scripts/app.js to the following
+Modify end of graphToPrompt() in comfyui/web/scripts/app.js to the following (You can find this around line 1450.)

 ```
 async graphToPrompt() {